-In summer 2020, we surveyed worldwide consultants who work with Accelium tools to evaluate their satisfaction with our tools.
+We surveyed worldwide consultants who work with Accelium tools to evaluate their satisfaction with our tools.
 The following are the results.

 A few dozen of our consultants reported positive feedbacks from their clients regarding the Accelium products.
 Specifically, 89% of our consultants reported positive feedback regarding the examinees' test experience and the test results and 94% reported positive feedbacks regarding the whole process.